skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * EEPROM stands for electric erasable programmable read only memory
   * You can re-program them electronically multiple times without needing to expose them to ultra violet light
 * We'll be using the AT28C16 EEPROM
+  * CMOS based but CMOS & TTL Compatible Inputs and Outputs
   * 7 input/output (I/O) pins
   * 11 address lines (to specify which address we want to program/read)
   * \\(\overline{WE}\\) = active low write enable